-Travelers from UK, France, Germany, Italy and Spain will be entitled to an additional year of visa free entry into Vietnam, according to the Vietnamese Government.
+Travelers from UK, France, Germany, Italy, and Spain will be entitled to an additional year of visa-free entry into Vietnam, according to the Vietnamese Government.
 The visa exemption program will be valid from July 1, 2017 till June 30, 2018.
-So, if you are from one of the 5 countries, a visit to Vietnam during this period will save you the hassle of visa run.
+So, if you are from one of the 5 countries, a visit to Vietnam during this period will save you the hassle of a visa run.

-The visa free policy for the 5 EU countries was first announced by Prime Minister Nguyen Tan Dung on 18 June, 2015.
-Under the visa waive program, travelers from these 5 countries can travel visa-free to Vietnam for stays within 15 days (valid passport and round trip tickets are required to present at immigration).
-However, if the stay is longer than 15 days, visa is required as normal.
-Meanwhile, if they wish to re-enter Vietnam under visa waive program again, the second visit must be at least 30 days later after the prior visit.
-Otherwise, visa will be required for the second visit.
+The visa-free policy for the 5 EU countries was first announced by Prime Minister Nguyen Tan Dung on June 18, 2015.
+Under the visa waiver program, travelers from these 5 countries can travel visa-free to Vietnam for stays within 15 days (valid passport and round trip tickets are required to present at immigration).
+However, if the stay is longer than 15 days, a visa is required as normal.
+Meanwhile, if they wish to re-enter Vietnam under visa waiver program again, the second visit must be at least 30 days later after the prior visit.
+Otherwise, a visa will be required for the second visit.

 Travelers are recommended to hike into rice terraces of Sapa and meet with local minority people.